murarth/rusti/README.md

 `rusti` can also run a file given on the command line.
 Note that a `rusti` input file is not quite the same as a typical Rust program.
-A typical Rust program expects a function named `main`.
-A `rusti` program can define functions, but it will not implicitly call `main`.
-Instead, it executes all statements not within a function body, just like interactive mode.
+A typical Rust program contains a function named `main`.
+While a `rusti` program can define functions, no functions will be called automatically.
+Instead, all statements not within a function body will be executed sequentially, just like interactive mode.

 ## Commands